 (A resource guide for parents whose child is detained at the High Desert Juvenile Detention Center in Apple Valley)

 San Bernardino County Probation Department runs the operation for the High Dessert Juvenile Hall along with San Bernardino Central Juvenile Hall.

 The facility is located at 21101 Dale Evans Parkway, Apple Valley, CA 92307.

-Below our Rancho Cucamonga criminal defense lawyers will explain the following the following:
+Below our Rancho Cucamonga criminal defense lawyers will explain the following: